openstack-archive/infra-manual/doc/source/core.rst

 that particular change.
 Core reviewers should still heed the advice in :ref:`automated-testing` to ensure that unrelated failures are properly tracked.
-Note that the change will directly enter the gate pipeline if and only if it has already a +1 vote from Jenkins, otherwise it will first enter the check pipeline like a "recheck" would.
+Note that the change will directly enter the gate pipeline if and only if it has already a +1 vote from Zuul, otherwise it will first enter the check pipeline like a "recheck" would.